hazelweakly/hazelweakly.me/src/_talks/qcon-san-francisco-2023--understanding-platforms-what-they-are-why-they-work-when-to-use-them-how-to-build-them/index.md

 description: |
   Technical concepts are something that are thought of, approached, and understood differently across engineers, managers, and executives.
 Bridging the gaps and providing understanding to a complex and nuanced topic across all three groups can sometimes feel impossible.
 In this talk, we'll do just that.

-  Together, we're going to go over not just platforms and platform engineering, but the very fabric of doing, what it means to learn, and how collective thought scales across a team, an organization and an industry.
+  Together, we're going to go over not just platforms and platform engineering, but the very fabric of doing, what it means to learn, and how collective thought scales across a team, an organisation and an industry.
 Utilizing that, we'll go over platform engineering from the perspectives of an engineer, a manager, and an executive.
 All at the same time.

   Not only will we go over a consistent framework for how each group can think about and understand platform engineering, we'll spend time going over how each group can communicate with other and understand each other in a way that's effective, actionable, and transformative.
 author: Hazel Weakly